plamena-petkova/festivals/README.md

     - all forms has validation - react bootstrap templates
     - notification handler for the backend errors or main actions giving indication to the user - success or error
     - spinner is added while waiting response - react bootstrap template
+    - all users routes are protected with private guard if there is no logged in user

 # Technologies